andrewtrandev/GitGrub-2-way-market-place/README.md

 ---
 The problem I'm trying to solve is the lack of options when it comes to meals.
 Options such as going out to eat at a restaurant during the coronavirus pandemic are not possible, considering most restaurants have shut or drastically reduced their open times and/or seating capacity.
 This leaves the options of cooking your own food or getting food delivered.
 Delivery options are expensive-for what you get and if it's not expensive than it's usually fast food which isn't particularly healthy.
-For the person who can't cook or doesn't have the time to make meals.
 GitGrub offers an alternative to fast food and the exorbitant pricing for a good meal.
 GitGrub gives you access to the home cooking of anyone willing to place their food up for sale.

-These meals could be anything from breakfasts, to lunches and dinners.
-By opening the market up to anyone who can cook we can allow for a more dynamic food market where naturally food options are diversified, prices are competitive and food of high-quality is popular.

 ---
 ##### 3.2 Why is the problem identified a problem that needs solving?